- We advise you to exercise normal security precautions in Malaysia overall.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Your doctor or travel clinic is the best source of information about preventive measures, immunisations (including booster doses of childhood vaccinations) and disease outbreaks overseas.
-The World Health Organization (WHO) provides information for travellers and our Travelling Well brochure also provides useful tips for travelling with medicines and staying healthy while travelling overseas.
+The World Health Organization (WHO) provides information for travellers and our Health page also provides useful tips for staying healthy.

 The standard of medical facilities is adequate in major cities but can be limited in rural areas.
 Public hospital services can be limited and access slow.
 Private hospitals with international standard facilities can be found in major cities.
 Most private hospitals require a cash deposit or a confirmation of insurance prior to admission and expect immediate payment for services.

-Decompression chambers are located in Kuantan, Lumut, Ipoh, Sabah and Labuan.
+Decompression chambers are located in Kuantan, Lumut, Ipoh, Semporna and Labuan.

 Stings from jellyfish and other marine animals can be fatal.
 You should seek advice from local authorities, your tour operator or hotel regarding seasonal bathing conditions, recommended precautions and other potential dangers.